-Notes to Consolidated Financial Statements (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)
+Notes to the Consolidated Financial Statements For the Three and Six months ended March 31, 2015 and 2014 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)

 1. Description of Business

 Almonty Industries Inc. ("Almonty" or "the Company") is incorporated in Canada.
 The Company's shares are listed on the TSX Venture Exchange under the symbol AII.
 The head office of the Company is located at 100 King Street West, Suite 5700, Toronto, Ontario, M5X 1C7.
 The principal business of Almonty is the mining, processing and shipping of tungsten concentrate from the Los Santos Project, a tungsten mine located in western Spain and owned by the Company through its wholly-owned subsidiary, Daytal Resources Spain S.L. ("Daytal"), and the mining processing and shipment of tungsten and molybdenum concentrate from the Wolfram Camp Mine (Wolfram Camp), which was acquired by the Company on September 22, 2014 (Note 4).